Have your home tested for asbestos before a reno or demo

 What is asbestos and why is it dangerous?

-When asbestos-containing materials are disturbed, intentionally or unintentionally, asbestos can be released into the air; and exposure to harmful airborne asbestos can cause serious health concerns for anyone working or living on your property.
+Asbestos is a mineral that was used for fire protection and insulation against heat and noise in more than 3,000 building materials from the 1950s to 1990s.
+When asbestos-containing materials are disturbed, asbestos fibres can be released into the air.
+Exposure to airborne asbestos can cause serious health issues for anyone working or living on your property.

 How do I know if I have asbestos in my home?

 It’s hard to know if you have asbestos in your home because it’s often mixed with other materials.
 However, if you are renovating or demolishing a home built before 1990, it’s likely that at least some parts of the home will contain asbestos.
 Newer homes can also have asbestos if they were built with older materials, so it’s important to hire qualified contractors that know where to look for it and how to remove it safely.

 What do I need to do to get asbestos safely removed?

 You have an important role to play in the safe removal and disposal of asbestos and protecting everyone’s health and safety in a renovation or demolition: